Zerg00s/AngularForms/README.md

-# Angular Forms Scaffolding for SharePoint List Items
+# Automatically Generates AngularJs Form for any SharePoint list
 Custom SharePoint Forms for SharePoint 2013/2016/SPOnline.
 Using AngularJS

 Angular View and Controller are automatically generated and applied to the target SharePoint list of your choice.